jeffhc/mdjournal/config/Introduction.md

 - Drag and drop functionality for moving items.
 - Sorting files and folders by date and name in the explorer.
 - Search functionality.

-- upload
 - Preview default
 - Public/private (404) (view only)
 - Shared with others (404)
 - Copy/paste?

-- Autosave show last refresshed on open
-- Show "Saving..." like in Google Docs.
+- upload
+- VSCode theme